CopterExpress/clover/docs/en/clever-show/client.md

 * `config_name` - configuration name
 * `config_version` - configuration version
 * `id` - the name of the copter displayed in the table.
 If the value is `/hostname` - name is determined from the `/etc/hostname` file.
 * `clover_dir` - path to the directory with the [clover](https://github.com/CopterExpress/clover) ROS package.
-It is necessary to load files with aruco maps and launch configuration files for starting `clover` service.
+It is necessary to load files with ArUco maps and launch configuration files for starting `clover` service.
 If the value `auto` - the client tries to define the required directory of the package `clover` (or `clever`) by itself through `rospkg` at the first launch.
 If the directory of the `clover` package cannot be determined, the value is set to `error` and files specific to ROS configuration of the `clover` package are not transferred from server to client.

 #### SERVER section